 The Charge 2 isn't a smartwatch and it's not trying to hide this fact.
 While you'll get notifications, you can't reply to them or review them on the fitness tracker – they simply disappear.

 Call, text and calendar notifications can all be displayed on the Charge 2 but your phone must be connected.
-Since our initial review, WhatsApp notifications have started working with the Charge 2, but only with Android phones.
-While other third-party notifications are still MIA from both iOS and Android for now.
+Since our initial review, WhatsApp notifications have started working with the Charge 2, but other third-party notifications are still MIA from both iOS and Android for now.

 Read next: Which Fitbit should you buy?

 When receiving a call or text, the Charge 2 buzzes briefly then shows the phone number (and/or name) of the person calling.
 Texts show a clipped version if the message is long, and emojis can't be seen at all.
-However a new update is changing the way notifications appear, with the message now showing ahead of the contact.
+However a later update changed the way notifications appear, with the message now showing ahead of the contact.
 You'll also now see a + sign indicating you have more than one notification.
-This update will be available for your Charge 2 in the coming weeks.

 Other notifications you'll see include reminders to move, which debuted on the Fitbit Alta.
 It's the same concept where every hour you'll get a little message telling you to take 250 steps.